denoland/docs/runtime/manual/references/vscode_deno/index.md

+---
-# Using Visual Studio Code
+title: "Using Visual Studio Code"
+oldUrl: /runtime/manual/vscode_deno/
+---

 In this section we are going to go into depth about developing Deno applications using [Visual Studio Code](https://code.visualstudio.com/) and the official